 These classes create opportunitys to experience the rigour and intensity of a college or university course before diving into high pressure, post high-school environments.
 In addition to the knowledge gained in the course, these learning experiences also facilitate the development of effective study habits and time management skills that contribute to success in the post-secondary world.

 A dual credit course is one recognized and granted credit by both a high school and a post-secondary institution.
-Although it is offered at the high school level, a dual credit is actually a college of university class.
-Typically, it is delivered by an instructor from the post-secondary institution, with additional learning and technical supports offered by the DLC instructor.
-They carry a heavier work load and assessments are held to a higher standard than in a regular high school course.
+Although it is offered at the high school level, a dual credit is actually a college or university class.
+Typically, it is delivered by a post-secondary instructor with additional learning and technical supports offered by the DLC instructor.
+These courses carry a heavier work load and assessments are held to a higher standard than in a regular high school course.

 All dual credit course materials are accessible online.
-Course layout and structure will differ considerably as each was developed by a different educator and/or stem from different post-secondary institutions.
+Course layout and structure will vary as each was developed by a different educator and/or stem from different post-secondary institutions.

 These courses require a high degree of independent study with occasional group work that will be coordinated by the instructor.

-Yes.
-In most cases, the instructor will be from the post-secondary institution and will be accessible to you via email, Skype or phone.
+Absolutely.
+In most cases, the instructor will be from the post-secondary institution and will be accessible via email, Skype or phone.
 These instructors provide the subject matter expertise and are your direct contact for questions related to course content, assignments and exams.

 DLC educators provide additional support if you have technical difficulties or need coaching on how to succeed in an online environment.